-4.167 Additionally, IFRS 9 is adapted as follows:
+4.273 Additionally, IFRS 9 is adapted as follows:

 - Balances with core central government departments (including their executive agencies), the Government's Exchequer Funds, and the Bank of England are excluded from recognising stage-1 and stage-2 impairments.
 In addition, any Government Exchequer Funds' assets where repayment is ensured by primary legislation are also excluded from recognising stage-1 and stage-2 impairments.
-ALBs are excluded from the exemption unless they are explicitly covered by a guarantee given by their parent department. - Liabilities with core central government departments (including their executive agencies), the Government's Exchequer Funds, and the Bank of England are assessed as having zero 'own credit risk' by the entities holding these liabilities. - The Government's Exchequer Funds include: The National Loans Fund, all Consolidated Funds, the Contingencies Fund, the Exchange Equalisation Account, the Debt Management Account, the Public Works Loan Board, and Commissioners for the Reduction of the National Debt. - 4.168 DHSC will provide a guarantee of last resort against the debts of DHSC group bodies (excluding NHS charities) as described in the last sentence of the first adaptation in paragraph 4.167. - 4.169 Whilst the 3-stage impairment approach is covered in more detail in Chapter 4 Annex 6: Financial Instruments, the guarantee means that DHSC group bodies must not recognise stage-1 (12 month expected credit losses) and stage-2 (lifetime expected credit losses) impairments against other core government departments, their executive agencies and any ALB's covered by a similar guarantee, DHSC, DHSC ALBs or NHS bodies. - 4.170 Furthermore, DHSC group bodies should not normally recognise stage-3 impairments (objective evidence of impairment) for receivables due from other DHSC group bodies, as such amounts are not expected to be irrecoverable.
+ALBs are excluded from the exemption unless they are explicitly covered by a guarantee given by their parent department. - Balances between a parent department and its executive agencies and ALBs are not covered by the exception from recognising ECLs noted in the IFRS 9 adaptation above. - Liabilities with core central government departments (including their executive agencies), the Government's Exchequer Funds, and the Bank of England are assessed as having zero 'own credit risk' by the entities holding these liabilities. - The Government's Exchequer Funds include: The National Loans Fund, all Consolidated Funds, the Contingencies Fund, the Exchange Equalisation Account, the Debt Management Account, the Public Works Loan Board, and Commissioners for the Reduction of the National Debt. - 4.274 Whilst the 3-stage impairment approach is covered in more detail in Chapter 4 Annex 6: Financial Instruments, this means that DHSC group bodies must not recognise stage-1 (12 month expected credit losses) and stage-2 (lifetime expected credit losses) impairments against other core government departments, their executive agencies and any ALB's covered by a similar guarantee. - 4.275 DHSC provides a guarantee of last resort against the debts of DHSC group bodies (excluding NHS charities). - 4.276 DHSC group bodies should not normally recognise stage-3 impairments (objective evidence of impairment) for receivables due from other DHSC group bodies, as such amounts are not expected to be irrecoverable.

-- 4.171 If in doubt as to whether it is correct to recognise either an expected (stages 1 and 2) or an incurred (stage 3) loss allowance against a body, DHSC group bodies should consult their national body or DHSC Finance. - 4.172 IFRS 9 includes a number of alternative accounting treatments as is covered in more detail in Chapter 4 Annex 6: Financial Instruments.
-Entities must discuss any significant choices to be made with the relevant national body or DHSC sponsor to ensure that the budgeting implications have been properly considered. - 4.173 Under IFRS 9, loans payable should normally be measured at amortised cost, using the effective interest method.
-This approach to valuing financial instruments is intended to provide relevant and useful information to users for their assessments of amounts, timing and uncertainty of the entity's future cash flows.
-Previously DHSC loans had been recognised at historic cost, but in adopting IFRS 9, the Group will move to accounting for these under amortised cost using the effective interest method. - 4.174 In the case of DHSC loans the effective rate will consist of nominal rate charged for the loan to be applied to the outstanding balance of the loan.
-The overriding concern remains that loans are valued on a consistent basis across the group to enable the reported balances to be eliminated on consolidation.
-It is therefore critical that bodies maintain agreement over the loan balance and interest rates being applied. - 4.175 More detailed guidance on financial instruments is given in Chapter 4 Annex 6: Financial Instruments and in HM Treasury's IFRS 9 application guidance.
+- 4.277 If in doubt as to whether it is correct to recognise either an expected (stages 1 and 2) or an incurred (stage 3) loss allowance against a body, DHSC group bodies should consult their national body or DHSC Finance. - 4.278 IFRS 9 includes a number of alternative accounting treatments as is covered in more detail in Chapter 4 Annex 6: Financial Instruments. - 4.279 Entities must discuss any significant choices to be made with the relevant national body or DHSC sponsor to ensure that the budgeting implications have been properly considered. - 4.280 Under IFRS 9, loans payable should normally be measured at amortised cost, using the effective interest method.
+This approach to valuing financial instruments is intended to provide relevant and useful information to users for their assessments of amounts, timing and uncertainty of the entity's future cash flows. - 4.281 In the case of DHSC loans the effective rate will consist of nominal rate charged for the loan to be applied to the outstanding balance of the loan. - 4.282 The overriding concern remains that loans are valued on a consistent basis across the group to enable the reported balances to be eliminated on consolidation.
+It is therefore critical that bodies maintain agreement over the loan balance and interest rates being applied. - 4.283 More detailed guidance on financial instruments is given in Chapter 4 Annex 6: Financial Instruments and in HM Treasury's IFRS 9 application guidance.